stellar/packages/README.md

 | stellar-horizon          | none                        | installs stellar-horizon binary, systemd service                                   |
 | stellar-horizon-postgres | stellar-horizon, PostgreSQL | configures a PostgreSQL server, creates a horizon db and stellar role, system user |
 | stellar-quickstart       | stellar-core-postgres, stellar-horizon-postgres | pulls in required packages via it's dependencies               |

+Once you are comfortable with the various packages that `stellar-quickstart` brings in as dependencies, it is possible to install them individually.

+See [Running Horizon in production](#running-horizon-in-production) for a generic distributed Horizon cluster, you will need to configure **PostgreSQL** which unfortunately is out of the scope of this document.

 ## Installing individual packages